BrysonWilks/league-coding-challenge/README.md

 Error: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions
 ```

-A - If you're getting an error while trying to run the web server on windows please change the port number the server runs on like in the example below
+A - If you're getting an error while trying to run the web server on windows please change the port number the server runs on like the below example

 ```
 python manage.py runserver 127.0.0.1:7000